WEBOTEE · DATA METHODOLOGY

 HOW FRESHNESS IS CALCULATED

 The coverage bar on each Brand Dossier shows the time elapsed since the last successful data refresh for that brand's marketplace.
 Freshness is coloured green when the last refresh is under 24 hours old, amber between 24–48 hours, and red beyond 48 hours.
-A brand that shows 0 provisioned ASINs has not yet been scraped — contact your account manager to confirm provisioning.
+A brand that shows 0 provisioned ASINs has not yet been tracked — contact your account manager to confirm provisioning.